Frank Hinkey

 Frank Augustus Hinkey (December 23, 1870 – December 30, 1925) was an American college football player and coach.
-He was notable for being one of only three college football players in history to be named a four-time consensus All-American.
+He was notable for being one of only five college football players in history to be named a four-time consensus All-American.
 He was elected to the College Football Hall of Fame in 1951.

 Biography

 Early years

 Frank Hinkey was born in Tonawanda, New York, he attended DeVeaux College and Phillips Andover.

 Yale University

 While attending Yale University, he played for the Yale Bulldogs football team for four years, was captain his junior and senior years, and each year was named to the College Football All-America Team.
 One writer claims "when all-time ends are named, Hinkey invariably heads the list."
 He graduated from Yale University in 1895 and was a member of Psi Upsilon and Skull and Bones.